Hannah van Mook

 Lawyer

-During law school, Hannah focused on ways to apply her background in psychology to her legal career.
-She contributed to the Trauma Informed Toolkit published by Golden Eagle Rising Society and Trauma-Informed Law: A Primer for Practicing Lawyers and a Pathway for Resilience and Healing, published by the American Bar Association.
-During her final term of law school, Hannah worked as a temporary articled student at the UVic Law Centre, which provides advice, assistance, and representation to low-income clients out of the Victoria Courthouse.
+During law school, Hannah focused on ways to apply her background in psychology to the legal field.
+She contributed to the Trauma Informed Toolkit published by Golden Eagle Rising Society for use in the legal profession, and Trauma-Informed Law: A Primer for Practicing Lawyers and a Pathway for Resilience and Healing, published by the American Bar Association.
+She also volunteered as the Health and Wellness Coordinator with UVic’s Chapter of Pro Bono Students Canada and worked as a temporary articled student at the University of Victoria (UVic) Law Centre, focusing on civil litigation, criminal defence, and family law.

-Outside of work, Hannah likes to make honey-do lists and explore the outdoors with her three raptors a.k.a.
-Australian Cattle Dogs.
-Although her Dad once played pro golf, she can barely swing a club.
+Outside of work, Hannah watches too much HGTV and likes to explore local trails, bookstores, and wineries.
+She has a soft spot for rescue animals and currently has three Australian Cattle Dogs and four cats.
+Although her dad once played pro golf, she can barely swing a club.